rndmorris/WU-CM333-EVoting/README.md

   4. A java installation updated to Java 8
   5. A web broswer

 ***All of these criteria can be met my simply installing XAMPP (or the equivalent on your platform).
-Installing seperate version of PHP, MySQL, and Apache would also work, however installing XAMPP only takes a few minutes and can get this project up-and-running quickly.***
+Installing seperate versions of PHP, MySQL, and Apache would also work, however installing XAMPP only takes a few minutes and can get this project up-and-running quickly.***

 **Steps for getting started with voting:**
 1. Make sure that XAMPP (or the equivalent) is installed.